The RPSI has been running monthly meetings in Belfast, during the winter months, almost continually since February 1974.

 The Meeting

-Apart from any domestics, each meeting includes a short 'Newsreel'.
+Apart from any announcements, each meeting includes a short 'Newsreel'.
 This gives a bite-sized look at recent events or intriguing engineering in which the RPSI has been involved.
 It is the natural appetiser to getting involved yourself and becoming one of the volunteers who do so much behind the scenes.
 There may also be a brief update on the wider Society from our General Manager.

 The Society's shop, with its extensive range of railway books and pictures, will be open before each meeting and again at the interval when refreshments will also be available in return for a small extra donation.
 The meetings will finish at 10pm.